Frequently Asked Questions

 Have a question not addressed in our FAQ?
 Contact our Lung HelpLine at 1-800-LUNGUSA for one-on-one support, or submit your question online.

-COVID-19 is a respiratory illness caused by severe acute respiratory syndrome coronavirus 2 (SARS-Cov-2), a type of coronavirus that is new to humans.
+COVID-19 is a respiratory illness caused by severe acute respiratory syndrome coronavirus 2 (SARS-Cov-2), a type of virus that is novel, or new, to humans.
 Spread person-to-person when people sneeze, cough, sing, talk or even breathe, it carries the potential for mild to severe illness, which may include pneumonia and lung damage in some people who become infected.
 For more information visit, learn about COVID-19.

 Many individuals use a nebulizer to take inhaled medications at home and it is safe to continue doing so.